 12. You now have your Industry field updated for the Account records you have chosen.

-IMPORTANT PROCEDURAL NOTE: Records in the import will fail if the record you are updating have been modified in-between your export, change and re-import.
-This is intended to limit overwriting a change a user has made while you are modifying the records.
-A suggestion would be to complete this step on off hours or in limited batches.
+Records in the import will fail if the record you are updating have been modified in-between your export, change and re-import.
+This limits overwriting a change a user has made while you are modifying the records.
+Consequently, you should consider completing this step on off hours or in limited batches.